black kyusu with a glass filled with tea

 Why You Should Use a Kyusu Teapot

-Kyusu is specially made for brewing green tea, typically Japanese green teas that have their own unique flavor and aroma.
-The clay of the teapot keeps the heat steady, ensuring a truer taste of the tea.
+Kyusu is uniquely made to brew green tea, as Japanese green teas typically have their own unique flavor and aroma.
+This is because the clay of the teapot keeps the heat steady, ensuring a truer taste of the tea.
 Kyusu teapots are a perfect blend of artistry, practicality, and craft.
 Most importantly, they are easy to use as well as care for.

 hand pouring green tea from sakura chasen teaspoon into a black kyusu teapot with sakura cherry blossom tea canisters in the background